When things get tough, we have to trust the systems we created and let them carry us through.

 When it comes to money, I am also having a hard time knowing the best way to proceed.
 On the one hand, there are things that we can buy that will really make this time easier.
 For example, supplies, books, and games- especially since my kids have very little (aka basically none) online school.
 Their education has fallen entirely on me, so I am basically homeschooling them.
 This calls for a lot of supplies and activities.

-I switch back and forth between KNOWING that I need this stuff and rationalizing that it is for my kid’s education but then also being very worried about what the future is going to bring and despairing about the money I’ve been spending.
+I switch back and forth between KNOWING that I need this stuff and rationalizing that it is for my kid’s education and being very worried about what the future is going to bring and despairing about the money I’ve been spending.

 Worried about the future

-I do still have a job but I am working approximately half of what I usually work and business is definitely slower.
-I work in a real-estate adjacent field so we will probably start seeing the effects of this depression soon.
+I still have a job, but I am working approximately half of what I usually work, and business is definitely slower.
+In addition, I work in a real-estate adjacent field, so we will probably start seeing the effects of this depression soon.
 That worries me.

 How I am Handling My Finances Right Now

 Trust the System

-If you are reading this to hear some sage wisdom or advice, then you will be sorely disappointed.
+If you are reading this to hear some sage wisdom or advice, you will be sorely disappointed.
 The fact is that there are no good answers.
 The only thing I can tell you is what I am telling myself.
 Stick to my budget.
 Keep on saving as much as I can.
-I have to trust the budget system that I set up- which includes room for saving and spending.
-I have to live my life now without being overly worried about the future but also plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).
+I have to trust the budget system that I set up, which includes room for saving and spending.
+I have to live my life now without being overly worried about the future and plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).

-I have set percentages in my budget for spending and saving and for now, I am sticking to it.
-Tweaks can and should be made to adjust but the system allows for tweaking and adjusting (incidentally, that is why I love dealing with percentages- dollar amounts don’t allow themselves for the same tweaking as percentages do).
+I have set percentages in my budget for spending and saving, and I am sticking to it for now.
+Of course, tweaks can and should be made to adjust.
+Still, the system allows for tweaking and adjusting (incidentally, that is why I love dealing with percentages- dollar amounts don’t allow themselves for the same tweaking as percentages do).

 Follow the Rules